Current June 2023

 Our lab uses quantitative tools, including statistics, AI and numerical models, to help conservation managers address a range of issue facing marine ecosystems.
 Below are two current projects where we are recruiting students.

 Work with the team on Global Wetlands Project to help solve pressing challenges for conservation of coastal wetland habitats.
-PhD and Honours projects available to work on predicting the impact of climate change on coastal restoration and ecosystem services.
-Email Chris (email@example.com) for more information.
+PhD and Honours projects available to work on these habitats that are globally important for climate mitigation, biodiversity and fisheries.
+Email Chris (firstname.lastname@example.org) for more information.
 PhD and honours projects available.

 Our students come with training in a diverse range of fields, including field ecology, maths and IT.
 Our lab group is outstanding at supporting quantitative training and current PhD students have ample opportunities to learn quantitative skills by working with their peers, postdoctoral researchers, Chris and through specialized training courses.

 Australian citizens and permanent residents should have been awarded a 1st Class Honours degree or equivalent (e.g. Masters by research) in a relevant field.

 International applicants must have been awarded a 1st Class Honours degree or equivalent (e.g. Masters with a 40 credit point research thesis) in a relevant field.
 They must be lead author on at least one publication in an internationally recognized peer-reviewed journal.
 To be considered, journals should be internationally recognized, for instance they should have an Impact Factor rating from ISI or be listed by Scimago.